muety/website-watcher/README.md

 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=muety_website-watcher&metric=ncloc)](https://sonarcloud.io/dashboard?id=muety_website-watcher)

 ## 🗒 Summary
-This script watches a website, saves its contents to a specified text file, compares this file's contents to the website contents at the next visit and sends an e-mail if there are differences.
+This script watches a website or JSON endpoint, saves its contents to a specified text file, compares this file's contents to the live contents at the next visit and sends an e-mail if there are differences.

 **Please note:** This will only work for **static** websites, which are completely rendered on the server.
 To parse dynamic, JavaScript-powered websites, like Single Page Apps, you would need a tool like [Selenium WebDriver](https://www.seleniumhq.org/projects/webdriver/).
 If you're interested, please refer to my blog article about [_"Building a cloud-native web scraper using 8 different AWS services"_](https://muetsch.io/building-a-cloud-native-web-scraper-using-8-different-aws-services.html).